When people think computational geometry, in my experience, they typically think one of two things:

 This definition will seem unintuitive unless you have a really good understanding of linear algebra, the right-hand rule, etc. But that’s why we have abstraction—when you think CCW, just think of its intuitive definition rather than its computation.
 The value will be immediately clear.

-My Dive Into Computational Geometric Programming
+My Dive Into Computational Geometry and Programming Using Python

 Note: My experience is admittedly limited.
 As I’ve been working on this stuff for months rather than years, take my advice with a grain of salt.
 That said, I learned much in those few months, so I hope these tips prove useful.